 Employer name Wesleyan University 4.
-Employer Identification Number (EIN) 06-0646959 5.
-Employer address 237 High Street, 4th 8.
-C 6.
-Employer phone (860) 685-210 e number)0 7.
-City Middletown State 9.
-ZIP code 06459 Human Resources 10.
-Who can we contact about employee health coverage at this job?
-Human Resources 11.
-Phone number (if different from above) (860) 685-2100 12.
-Email address benefits@wesleyan.edu •As your employer ormation about health coverage r, we offer a health plan to: All employees.
-Eligible employee er: Faculty members who work at least who work at least three-quarter time three-quarter time (0.75 FTE or more), Public Safety employed st half-time (0.5 FTE or m ne (0.75 FTE or more), S ore), Physical Plant empl ecret oyee tarial and Clerical emes who work at least nployees who work at leas three-quarter time (0.75 □ s Some employees.
-Eligible employ yees are: ●With respect to d lependents: We do offer coverage.
-Eligible de ependents are: Your spouse or domestic partner 26, including a natural child, ste spouse or domestic partner are becomes disabled and depender er; your or your spouse epchild, a legally adopt the legal guardian; or ed c hild or a child for w hom you or your We do not offer coverage. overage meets the minimum value on employee wages. ue standard, and the co ost o f this coverage to you is intended to be
+Employer Iden 06-064695 tification Number (EIN) 9 5.
+Employer address 237 High Street, 4th Floor 6.
+Employer photo (860) 685-2 ne number 100 7.
+City Middletown 8.
+S State T 9.
+ZIP code 06459 10.
+Who can we contact about employee health cover Human Resources rage at this job?
+11. Phone number (if different from above) (860) 685-2100 12.
+Email address benefits@wesleyan.e du Here is some basic information about health covera •As your employer, we offer a health plan to: X All employees.
+Eligible employees. yer: Faculty members who work at who work at least three-quarter three-quarter time (0.75 FTE or more), Public Safety en r time (0.75 FTÈ or more), S r more), Physical Plant emp Secre loyee tarial and Clerical e es who work at leas employees who work at leas of three-quarter time (0.75 Some employees.
+Eligible emp ployees are: With respect to dependents: We do offer coverage.
+Eligible Your spouse or domestic pa 26, including a natural child, spouse or domestic partner a becomes disabled and depe rtner; your or your spouse stepchild, a legally adopt are the legal guardian; or ted c hild or a child for whom you or your We do not offer coverage.
+If checked, this coverage meets the minimum value standard, and the c ost c of this coverage to o you is intended to be affordable, based on employee wages.